 In addition, a determination cannot be made in relation to the exercise of powers by the Minister or a territorial authority acting on the direction of the Minister.

-When an application is made, decisions of a responsible person relating to section 133BW and section 133BX are suspended until MBIE has made a determination, while decisions of a responsible person relating to section 133BS and section 133BT remain in force until a determination has been made.
+When an application is made, decisions of a responsible person relating to section 133BW and section 133BX are suspended until MBIE has made a determination.
+Decisions of a responsible person relating to section 133BS and section 133BT remain in force until a determination has been made.

 Applying for a determination (relating to powers of decision relating to buildings affected by emergency)